MicrosoftDocs/visualstudio-docs/docs/vsto/walkthrough-binding-to-data-from-a-service-in-a-vsto-add-in-project.md

 6. In the **Add Reference Wizard** dialog box, click **Finish**.

 ## Add a content control and bind to data at runtime
  In VSTO Add-in projects, you add and bind controls at runtime.
-For this walkthrough, configure the content control to retrieve data from the Web service when a user clicks inside the control.
+For this walkthrough, configure the content control to retrieve data from the web service when a user clicks inside the control.

 ### To add a content control and bind to data